taojy123/nanorm/README.md

-Nanorm:Simple ORM framework of Python
+Nanorm : A simple ORM of Python
 =========================================
 version 0.1